Does Brave Young Minds have openings for new individual therapy and/or parent coaching clients?

 What happens during the first therapy session?

-I’ll start with a review of the important paperwork that young adult clients or parents/guardians of kids and teens will need to sign to start therapy.
-Then, I’ll do a quick review of what confidentiality means and ask you a few questions about safety.
-With the remaining time, I’ll ask for more information about what’s been bugging you and talk about how I might be able to help.
+We’ll start with a review of the important paperwork that young adult clients or parents/guardians of kids and teens will need to sign to start therapy.
+Then, we’ll do a quick review of what confidentiality means and ask you a few questions about safety.
+With the remaining time, we’ll discuss more about what’s been bugging you and talk about how we might be able to help.
 Most people leave the first session feeling better, because they’ve finally taken a step towards the goal!

 How do I know if I (or my child/teen) really need therapy?